HPC Clusters

 This will run a small workflow that:

-1. Builds an Apptainer image with a snapshot of your cloned repository and saves it to $SCRATCH/test_image.
+1. Builds an Apptainer image with a snapshot of your cloned repository.

 2. Runs the ParCa.